soegaard/numpy-tutorial/README.rst

   [4 4 4 4 4 4]
   [4 4 4 4 4 4]]

-If you look carefully at the output, you may realize that the ouptut corresponds to the formula above applied individually to each element.
+If you look carefully at the output, you may realize that the output corresponds to the formula above applied individually to each element.
 Said differently, we have ``(1+(2*Z+3))[i,j] == (1+(2*Z[i,j]+3))`` for any i,j.